Dr-Risk/MyWork2/src/TROUBLESHOOTING.md

 ## Issue: Stale User Data in "Add Project" Form (Solved)

 ### Description
 When an admin created a new user, that new user would not immediately appear in the "Project Lead" dropdown list when creating a new project.
 The admin had to manually refresh the page for the list to update.
+This was a persistent issue that required multiple fixes.

 ### Root Cause Analysis & Fixes
-This was a classic client-side state management issue.
-The main dashboard component fetched the list of users when it first loaded, but it was not aware that the user list had changed after a new user was created in the `AddUserForm` dialog.
-The form's success state was not communicated back to the parent dashboard page.
+This was a classic client-side state management issue, compounded by a subtle logic error.
+1. **Initial Misdiagnosis:** The problem was first thought to be a simple failure to trigger a re-render.
+2. **Backend Caching Flaw:** Further investigation revealed the mock backend in `auth.ts` was holding onto a stale, in-memory list of users, which was corrected.
+3. **Final Root Cause:** The ultimate bug was a logic error in the dashboard's `loadData` function (`src/app/dashboard/page.tsx`).
+A conditional check `if (!isDataLoaded)` was incorrectly preventing the function from *ever* re-fetching users after the initial page load, making all other fixes ineffective.

-**Final Solution**: A callback function (`onSuccess`) was passed as a prop from the dashboard page to the `AddUserForm` component.
-When a user is created successfully, this callback is triggered.
-The callback function on the dashboard page then calls the `loadData` function, which re-fetches the list of all users from the server.
-This ensures the user list is always up-to-date, and any newly created users appear immediately in the "Project Lead" dropdown.
+**Final Solution**: The flawed conditional check was removed from the `loadData` function.
+A callback function (`onSuccess`) is passed from the dashboard page to the `AddUserForm`.
+When a user is successfully created, this callback is triggered, which calls the corrected `loadData` function.
+This now guarantees that a fresh list of users is fetched from the server every time, ensuring the user list is always up-to-date.

 ### Testing Strategy
 -   **Manual UAT (User Acceptance Testing)**:
     1. Navigated to the "Manage Users" dialog and created a new user with the "Project Lead" role.
     2. Closed the dialog and immediately opened the "Add Project" dialog.
     3.  **Outcome**: Verified that the newly created user appeared in the "Project Lead" dropdown list without requiring a page refresh.
 The fix was confirmed to be successful.